 42nd Street (1933) Director: Lloyd Bacon

-42nd Street is an essential “backdoor musical” film set during the Great Depression, and also released during the Great Depression.
-Its success, based on the release of MGM’s first sound film, The Broadway Melody, revitalized the struggling Warner Bros.
-Studios, as well as the musical genre.
+Both set and released during the Great Depression, 42nd Street is a quintessential “backdoor musical.”
+It offers a suggestive, innuendo-filled musical extravaganza like no other.
+Its success, following the release of MGM’s first sound film The Broadway Melody, revitalized the struggling Warner Bros.
+Studios, as well as the entire musical film genre.
 It was followed by two other successful musicals in 1933, Footlight Parade and Gold Diggers of 1933.
-The film starred Ginger Rogers in one of her early roles and it was filmed for 28 days in Burbank, California.
-The two most famous numbers from the film include: “You’re Getting to be a Habit” and “42nd Street.”
+Shot in Burbank for 28 days, we see Ginger Rogers in one of her break-out cinematic roles, albeit as a minor character.
+The two standout numbers for me in the film include: “You’re Getting to be a Habit” and “42nd Street.”